eBay/tsv-utils/README.md

 ```
 Calculations of the sum and mean of the `weight` column is shown below.
 The first command runs calculations on all values.
 The second groups them by color.
 ```
-$ tsv-summarize --header --sum 2 --mean 2 data.tsv
+$ tsv-summarize --header --sum weight --mean weight data.tsv weight_sum  weight_mean
-weight_sum  weight_mean
 40          8

-$ tsv-summarize --header --group-by 1 --sum 2 --mean 2 data.tsv
-color  weight_sum  weight_mean
+$ tsv-summarize --header --group-by color --sum weight --mean color data.tsv color  weight_sum  weight_mean
 red    15          5
 blue   25          12.5
 ```

 Multiple fields can be used as the `--group-by` key.
 The file's sort order does not matter, there is no need to sort in the `--group-by` order first.
+Fields can be specified either by name or field number, like other tsv-utils tools.

 See the [tsv-summarize reference](docs/ToolReference.md#tsv-summarize-reference) for the list of statistical and other aggregation operations available.